eth-educators/ethstaker-guides/monitoring.md

 $ sudo useradd --no-create-home --shell /bin/false node_exporter
 ```

-Download the latest version of Node exporter from https://prometheus.io/download/ .
+Download the latest version of Node Exporter from https://prometheus.io/download/ .
 As of this date, the latest stable release version is 1.2.0 .
 Adjust the following instructions accordingly if there is a newer stable release version with a different archive name.
 The file name should end with *linux-amd64.tar.gz* (for linux and AMD64 instructions set).

 ```console
 $ wget https://github.com/prometheus/node_exporter/releases/download/v1.2.0/node_exporter-1.2.0.linux-amd64.tar.gz